-- If it's after 7:20A.M., drop off students at the front door - No pick-up or drop-off (before 7:20 a.m.) in handicapped area (front of school) - Tell grandparents and neighbors procedures when filling-in for parents - No left turn onto Dixie Highway during designated times when coming from Idaho - All safety directives posted on the parish/school property will be strictly enforced.
+- If it's after 7:20A.M., drop off students at the front door - No pick-up or drop-off in handicapped area (front of school) - Tell grandparents and neighbors procedures when filling-in for parents - No left turn onto Dixie Highway during designated times when coming from Idaho - All safety directives posted on the parish/school property will be strictly enforced.
 Violating these safety directives may result in a traffic fine by the Ft.
 Mitchell Police Department.